Swish Swish: Commercial performance

-The song became Perry's 18th and Minaj's 6th chart-topper on Dance Club Songs.

 In the United States, "Swish Swish" debuted and peaked at number 46 on the Billboard Hot 100 while reaching number 33 on the Pop Songs chart.
 The song fared better on the Dance Club Songs chart, becoming her 18th number-one on the chart.
 By having eighteen songs at the top, Perry became the fifth singer with most number-ones on the Dance Club charts and extended her record for most consecutive number-one songs on the chart.
 As of September 2017, it has sold 165,288 copies in the country, and has been certified Platinum by the Recording Industry Association of America (RIAA).
 In Canada, the song first opened at number 27 on the Canadian Hot 100.
 "Swish Swish" later climbed to number 13, becoming Perry's 22nd top-twenty entry in the nation.
 It has since been certified Platinum by Music Canada (MC) for shipments of 80,000 units.

 In Australia, "Swish Swish" first entered at number 37 on the ARIA Charts on June 4, 2017, before peaking at number 22 in July.
 In the United Kingdom, "Swish Swish" debuted at number 40 on the UK Singles Chart.
 It ascended to number 29 following the music video's release as well as Perry and Minaj's live performance of the track at the 2017 MTV Video Music Awards, and later reached number 19 in the nation.
 "Swish Swish" has also been certified Platinum by the British Phonographic Industry (BPI) for shipments of 600,000 units.

-In Germany, "Swish Swish" became Perry's lowest charting single, peaking at number 76; despite this, the single got certified Gold by BMVI for shipments of 200,000 units.
+In Germany, "Swish Swish" became Perry's lowest charting single, peaking at number 76.
+The single got certified Gold by BMVI for shipments of 200,000 units.

-In France, the song became the lowest charting single for Perry, peaking at number 117 and stayed 7 weeks, before being dethroned by "365" (2019) then by "Woman's World" (2024).
-However, it was the 34th entry in the French Singles Chart for Minaj and her 5th entry in 2017, becoming the only female rapper having the most entries that year in the country.
+In France, the song peaked at number 117 and stayed on the chart for 7 weeks.
+It was the 34th entry in the French Singles Chart for Minaj and her 5th entry in 2017, becoming the only female rapper having the most entries that year in the country.

 The song was certified gold, becoming Perry's fourth gold certification and Minaj's fifth.